jotego/jtpopeye/README.txt

 * Sprite issues
     1. The K of the title is missing, that's a sprite not a character
     2. There is horizontal line missing in Popeye's face
+    3. Sprites are incorrectly rendered around the screen left and right borders
+    4. Note that the sprite overlay is correct.
+Sprites do hide each other in this video hardware.
+* Credits: the game starts with 90 credits.
+That already happened once and I fixed it but I don't remember the cause now.
 * Interlaced video
     Only sprites are interlaced.
 It is possible to read the ROM data at high resolution directly without affecting accuracy of the main CPU/GPU interaction.
 It would be better to produce deinterlaced video in order to show it more cleanly in HDMI screens.